Star WallowingBull

-Star WallowingBull (born 1973) is an Objibwe Native American of the White Earth Nation, as well as an artist and illustrator known for his signature Prismacolor style of drawing, and representation of Native American Art in a modern art style.
-His art style portrays symbolic about Native American identity in the US, internal struggles faced by cultural clashing, and other issues WallowingBull finds concerning, such as environmental care.
+Star WallowingBull (born 1973) is a Native American visual artist known for his signature Prismacolor drawing.
+He is a citizen of White Earth Band of the Minnesota Chippewa Tribe and of Arapaho descent.
+His geometric figurative work evoke machinery and draw from Pop culture.

 Biography

 Early life

-Star WallowingBull was born August 18, 1973, in Minneapolis, Minnesota, and is a descendant of the Ojibwe and Arapahoe Native American Tribes.
-Influenced heavily by his father Frank Big Bear, a prominent Ojibwe artist, WallowingBull started drawing at 8 months old and continued to be influenced by Native American Art, Pop Art scene, and European Art Masters in his home of Minneapolis.
+Star WallowingBull was born August 18, 1973, in Minneapolis, Minnesota.
+Influenced heavily by his father Frank Big Bear (White Earth Ojibwe), a prominent artist, WallowingBull started drawing at 8 months old and continued to be influenced by Native American art, Pop Art, and European Art Masters in his home of Minneapolis.
 But as he grew up, he struggled with personal conflicts in his life causing him to drop out of high school and leading him into a path of alcoholism.
-He eventually used art and these influences to develop a modern style of autobiographically portraying the struggles of Native American life in a time where Native American people, were still adjusting into a new way of life and law in the United States.
+He eventually used art and these influences to develop a contemporary autobiographical style portraying the struggles of Native American life in a time where Native American people, were still adjusting into a new way of life and law in the United States.

-Later life
+Art career

-Frank Big Bear being a prominent artist himself connected his son to art dealer Todd Bockley, who jump started WallowingBulls' career by showcasing it at the Weisman Art Museum in Minneapolis.
+Frank Big Bear being a prominent artist himself connected his son to art dealer Todd Bockley, who jump-started WallowingBulls' career by showcasing it at the Weisman Art Museum in Minneapolis.
 Many art collectors were drawn in by his signature art form use of Prismacolor colored pencils, which provided a metallic tone to his collage-like drawings.
-The Native Arts and Cultures Foundations describes his work as "[employing] colored pencil on paper and acrylic on canvas to explore intersections of American Indian and U.S. pop culture in the 21st Century."
-An example of one of his earlier art pieces would be Black Elk’s Little Sand Man, a piece that represented a contrast showing symbols of different indigenous Native American cultures against symbols of what the masses in the US perceive to be indigenous culture.
+The Native Arts and Cultures Foundation describes his work as "[employing] colored pencil on paper and acrylic on canvas to explore intersections of American Indian and U.S. pop culture in the 21st Century."
+An example of one of his earlier art pieces would be Black Elk’s Little Sand Man, a piece that represented a contrast showing symbols of different Indigenous Native American cultures against symbols of what the masses in the U.S. perceive to be Indigenous culture.
 His work is a representation of the conflicting layers of identity held by generations of Native American people, as they have faced prejudice and unwarranted conflict through colonial influences.

 A significant influence came later into Star Wallowing Bulls' life in 2005 when he met his mentor-to-be James Rosenquist in Fargo, North Dakota.
 While suffering from hand pain, Rosenquist taught Wallowing Bull the art of painting and gave him a $1000 and a full set of tools to start painting.
 Rosenquist would teach Wallowing Bull the art form he would carry on throughout most of his work after the use of colored pencils caused health issues in his hands.

-Recent activity
+Teaching

 Currently, Star Wallowing Bull actively goes around to schools of different levels teaching art near his home of Minneapolis as well as throughout parts of North Dakota and the Midwest.